MLIA-spatiotemp/litterature/notes/Subramanian2023_FoundationModelsScientific.md

 <!-- parametric / multiphysics ? -->

 The problem is formulated as a **regression** problem.

 The model generalizes to unseen distributions by **finetuning**.

-The authors mainly tackle the problem of **parametric** for unseen distributions, the multiphysics paradigm is only tackled when studying the properties of a single model to learn multiple physics while staying in-distribution, not studying its transfer properties to unseen physics.
+The authors mainly tackle the problem of **parametric** PDEs for unseen distributions, the multiphysics paradigm is only tackled when studying the properties of a single model to learn multiple physics while staying in-distribution, not studying its transfer properties to unseen physics.

 ## Methodology
 <!-- accent on encoding -->
 <!-- transformer ? -->

 Uses **FNO** as model.

 **No proper encoding** is done, the input of the model is simply a discretized $h \times w$ map of the source and PDE coefficients, constant coefficients being simply replicated on this grid ; though a **per-instance normalization layer** is incorporated in the model to take into account the variability in the norm of the input data.

 The study isn't extended to ViT models.

 ## Experiments